sebastiancarlos/beachpatrol/README.md

 - Linux (Wayland or X11) or macOS
 - Node.js and NPM
-- Chromium or Firefox (installed automatically by Puppeteer)
+- Chromium or Firefox (installed automatically by Playwright)

 ## Installation